Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: Scaling up Bayesian Optimisation

 \subsection{Bayesian Optimisation for Neural Architecture Search}

 In this section, we study using \bayos for neural architecture search (NAS), i.e. for finding the optimal neural network architecture for a given prediction problem.
 The majority of the BO literature has focused on settings where the domain $\Xcal$ is either Euclidean and/or categorical.
 However, with the recent successes of deep learning, neural networks are increasingly becoming the method of choice for many machine learning applications.
-A number of recent work have demonstrated that novel architectures which deviate from traditional feed forward structures, can achieve good empirical performance, (e.g.~\citet{he2016deep,huang2017densely}).
+Recent work has demonstrated that architectures which deviate from traditional feed forward structures perform well e.g.~\citet{he2016deep,huang2017densely}.
 This motivates studying model selection methods which search the space of neural architectures and optimise for generalisation performance.
-While there has been some work on BO for architecture search~\citep{ snoek12practicalBO,mendoza2016towards}, they only optimise among feed forward architectures. \citet{jenatton2017bayesian} study methods for BO in tree structured spaces, and demonstrate an application in optimising feed forward architectures.
-Besides BO, other techniques for NAS include reinforcement learning~\citep{zoph2016neural}, evolutionary algorithms~\citep{liu2017hierarchical}, and random search~\citep{li2019random}.
+While there has been some work on BO for architecture search~\citep{ swersky2014raiders,mendoza2016towards}, they only optimise among feed forward architectures. \citet{jenatton2017bayesian} study methods for BO in tree structured spaces, and demonstrate an application in optimising feed forward architectures.
+Besides BO, other techniques for NAS include reinforcement learning~\citep{zoph2016neural}, evolutionary algorithms~\citep{liu2017hierarchical}, gradient based methods~\citep{liu2018darts}, and random search~\citep{li2019random}.

 There are two main challenges for realising GP based \bayos for architecture search where each element $x\in\Xcal$ in our domain is now a neural network architecture.
 First, we must quantify the similarity between two architectures $x, x'$ in the form of a kernel $\kernel(x, x')$.
 Secondly, we must maximise $\acqt$, the acquisition function, in order to determine which point $x_t$ to test at time $t$.
 To tackle these issues, in~\citet{kandasamy2018nasbot} we develop a (pseudo-) distance for neural network architectures called \nndists (Optimal Transport Metrics for Architectures of Neural Networks) that can be computed efficiently via an optimal transport program.
 Using this distance, we develop a \bayos framework for optimising functions defined on neural architectures called \nnbos (Neural Architecture Search with Bayesian Optimisation and Optimal Transport), which we describe next.
 We will only provide high level details and refer the reader to~\citet{kandasamy2018nasbot} for a more detailed exposition.